kirpatrick/vba-challenge/README.md

 ### Instructions / Functionality / Design

 #### Given
-Stock data, in Microsoft Excel format, for multiple years.
+Stock Market data, in Microsoft Excel format, for multiple years.
 Each tab represents a different year of data and contains daily company stock information as follows:
 - Ticker symbol
 - Date
 - Opening Price